 When researching colleges, which criteria are most important to you?
 Unless you want to spend the next few years working toward a degree only to find that it isn’t recognized by the company that is interviewing you for your dream job, researching the accreditation of your school of choice is imperative.
 Accreditation lends legitimacy to your degree by ensuring that your school of choice meets a set of standards set forth by the institution that issues such accreditation.
 Most schools you consider attending will be able to claim that they are accredited, but by who?
 It is equally important to understand who is issuing the accreditation and what value that accreditation has for you before selecting a school.

 An organization that issues accreditation to schools and universities should be recognized by the U.S. Department of Education.
-There are two primary forms of accreditation: national and regional, both recognized by the DoE.
+It does not matter if you are planning to get an online computer science degree or visiting a campus only to live in its boarding to get your degree, what’s important is that there are two primary forms of accreditation: national and regional, and both have to be recognized by the DoE.
 Although it seems a bit counter-intuitive, regional accreditation is the more prestigious of the two.
 Universities from UCLA to Harvard have obtained this form of institutional accreditation, which is issued by any one of six regional accrediting bodies, listed below.
 These six bodies each recognize the others accreditation, which is what allows you to transfer your transcript from one university to another.

 National accreditation is intended for trade schools, such as vocational, technical, and nursing schools who are able to offer at least an Associate’s degree.
 The DoE recognizes eight bodies that are able to offer national accreditation, also listed below.
 According to the CHEA, 65% of nationally accredited schools are not able to issue a recognized degree, so do your research before attending a school with this type of accreditation.